pmoncadaisla/kube-downwardapi-auto-inject/README.md

           operator: DoesNotExist
 ```

-or add label `downwardapi-injector-disabled=yes' to those namespaces you want to exlcude from the webhook.
+or add label `downwardapi-injector-disabled=yes` to those namespaces you want to exlcude from the webhook.

+## Customization

+You can customize the name of the environment variables and the volumes by editing the `deployment/configmap.yaml` file.

 ## Deploy your apps